tiprankstipranks

 The company's non-U.S. sales represent a significant portion of its revenues, and consequently, the company is exposed to risks associated with operating internationally.

-In 2023, 2022, and 2021, approximately 66%, 65%, and 66%, respectively, of the company's sales came from its operations outside the United States.
-As a result of the significant extent of the company's international sales and number of foreign locations, its operations are subject to a variety of risks inherent in international operations, including the following: - import and export regulations that could erode profit margins or restrict exports;- the burden and cost of compliance with international laws, regulations, treaties, and technical standards, including, without limitation, with respect to tax;- potential restrictions on transfers of funds;- trade protection measures, import and export tariffs and other restrictions, duties, and value-added taxes;- transportation delays and interruptions;- uncertainties arising from local business practices and cultural considerations;- foreign laws that potentially discriminate against or disfavor companies headquartered outside the relevant jurisdiction;- stringent antitrust regulations in local jurisdictions;- volatility associated with sovereign debt of certain international economies;- various jurisdictions' environmental protection laws and regulations, including those related to climate change;- potential social unrest, military conflicts, government shutdowns and disruptions, and other geopolitical risks and uncertainties; and - currency fluctuations.
+In 2024, 2023, and 2022, approximately 65%, 66%, and 65%, respectively, of the company's sales came from its operations outside the United States.
+As a result of the significant extent of the company's international business and operations, the company is subject to a variety of risks, including the following: - import and export regulations that could erode profit margins or restrict exports;- the burden and cost of compliance with international laws, regulations, treaties, and technical standards, including, without limitation, with respect to tax;- potential restrictions on transfers of funds;- trade protection measures, import and export tariffs and other restrictions, duties, and value-added taxes;- transportation delays and interruptions;- uncertainties arising from local business practices and cultural considerations;- foreign laws that potentially discriminate against or disfavor companies headquartered outside the relevant jurisdiction;- stringent antitrust regulations in local jurisdictions;- volatility associated with sovereign debt of certain international economies;- various jurisdictions' environmental protection laws and regulations, including those related to climate change and sustainability disclosures;- non-compliance with local laws;- potential social unrest, military conflicts, government shutdowns and disruptions, and other geopolitical risks and uncertainties; and - currency fluctuations.
+See also "The company is subject to U.S. and certain foreign export and import controls, sanctions, embargoes, anti-corruption laws, anti-bribery laws, and anti-money laundering laws and regulations, as well as tariffs and trade protectionism.
+In the event of non-compliance, the company can face serious consequences, which can harm its business."
 Refer to "Foreign Currency Exchange Risk" in Item 7.A Quantitative and Qualitative Disclosures About Market Risk for a further discussion of the company's description of the impacts of foreign currency exchange rates on the company's results and projections.
-Further, the impact of lower gross margins in certain regions could have a material adverse effect on the company's business.
-For example, the company's gross margins in the components business in the Asia/Pacific region tend to be lower than those in other markets in which the company sells products and services.
-If sales in this market increase as a percentage of overall sales, consolidated gross margins will be lower.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.